roulette wheel - Roulette Strategies

 Other Roulette Strategies

-In addition to the Martingale and Fibonacci strategies, there are other Roulette strategies that people use to try to improve their odds.
+In addition to the Martingale and Fibonacci strategies, other Roulette strategies have been developed, including the 13-36 strategy, the Even-Odd strategy, and the Red-Black strategy.
 These strategies have their own characteristics, but they are all based on the same fundamental mathematical principle: adjusting bet sizes to recover losses by winning the next bet.

 The 13-36 Strategy